 One of the most notable changes in Iranian gender politics over the last 30 years has been the entrance of women into public life en masse.
 Despite major legal setbacks and the rapid encroachment of the government into the personal lives of all of its citizens in the 1980’s, Iranian women were by no means merely victims.
 The mass mobilization of Iranian society during the Revolution and the Iran-Iraq War brought many women into the public sphere in unprecedented ways.

-Early on, figures like the Ayatollah Khomeini laid the groundwork for this mobilization by calling upon women to protest in the streets alongside Iranian men, a position quite at odds with traditional conservative gender norms.
+Early on, even figures like Ayatollah Khomeini called upon women to protest in the streets alongside Iranian men, a position quite at odds with traditional conservative gender norms.
 This mobilization continued through the war years, when women actively signed up to work at the front with Iraq as well as by working in nursing, organizing blood drives, and joining local religious and political committees.
 Indeed, in the words of Janet Afary, author of Sexual Politics in Modern Iran, “the role of the Islamist state in releasing lower-middle class youth from the grips of their highly patriarchal families,” can hardly be ignored.

 Prior to the Iranian Revolution, women enjoyed a high standard of legal rights.
 However, because of the secularization of the public sphere which had accompanied the Pahlavi dynasty, veiled women were discouraged from leaving their homes, both by secular social and political norms as well as by religious families.
 In 1937, Reza Shah Pahlavi instituted forced unveiling, meaning that policemen were instructed to rip the veils off women’s heads if necessary.
 The result was a generation of women who refused to leave their homes, mortified by the prospect of being effectively stripped and humiliated in public.

-The advent of an Islamic public sphere and an Islamic modernity within which women’s rights to education and to work were guaranteed and supported through economic programs aided women’s efforts to claim social rights that had previously been off-limits.
-Islamic feminists developed a potent critique of secular feminism that drew upon Revolutionary ideology and politics in ways that often critiqued patriarchy as a whole, both Islamic and Western, and offered a coherent ideology for Iranian women to express an alternative modernity.
+The advent of a public sphere within which women’s rights to education and to work were guaranteed and supported through economic programs aided women’s efforts to claim social rights that had previously been off-limits.
+Islamic feminists drew upon Revolutionary ideology and politics in ways that often critiqued patriarchy as a whole, both Islamic and Western.

-Prior the Revolution, “feminism” could be effectively slandered by conservatives because the same ideology that claimed to “free women” was supported and facilitated by the Shah’s brutal, tyrannical dictatorship- indeed the main feminist organization pre-Revolution was a part of the Pahlavi state.
+Prior the Revolution, “feminism” was slandered by conservatives because the same ideology that claimed to “free women” was supported and facilitated by the Shah’s tyrannical dictatorship.

-Because women interpreted Islam as guaranteeing their right to education, work, and participation in the public sphere more broadly, they could effectively resist both their families as well as the state’s attempts to reintroduce patriarchal or misogynist legislation or norms.
+Because women interpreted Islam as guaranteeing their right to education, work, and participation in the public sphere more broadly, they resisted both their families as well as the state’s attempts to reintroduce patriarchal or misogynist legislation or norms.

 The One Million Signatures Campaign seeks equal rights in marriage and inheritance, an end to polygamy, and stricter punishments for gender-based violence.